Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Steelers stats and trends

-- In Pittsburgh's nine games this year, it has three wins against the spread.
+- In Pittsburgh's nine games this season, it has three wins against the spread.

-- The Steelers have covered the spread twice this year when underdogs by 5.5 points or more (in three chances).
+- This year, the Steelers have two ATS wins in three games as an underdog of 5.5 points or more.

-- Pittsburgh has eclipsed the over/under in 33.3% of its opportunities this year (three times in nine games with a set point total).
+- Pittsburgh's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- When Pittsburgh puts up more than 25.3 points, it is 1-1 against the spread and 2-0 overall.
+- Pittsburgh is 1-1 against the spread and 2-0 overall in games when it records more than 25.3 points.

-- The Steelers have 11 giveaways this season, while the Chargers have 11 takeaways.
+- This year the Steelers have turned the ball over 11 times, while the Chargers have forced 11 turnovers.

 Home and road insights

-- At home this year, Los Angeles has two wins against the spread and is 2-3 overall.
+- Los Angeles has two wins against the spread, and is 2-3 overall, at home this season.

-- This season, in five home games, Los Angeles has hit the over twice.
+- Los Angeles has gone over the total twice in five home games this season.

 - Pittsburgh is 2-1 overall, with two wins against the spread, on the road.

-- Pittsburgh has not hit the over in three away games this season.
+- In three road games this season, Pittsburgh has not hit the over.

 Powered by Data Skrive.